yassineerrakkas/Allergy-Alert/README.md

 3. Activate the virtual environment:
    - On Windows: `venv\Scripts\activate`
    - On Unix or MacOS: `source venv/bin/activate`
+4. Install Tesseract OCR .
+You can download it from [Tesseract OCR](https://github.com/tesseract-ocr/tesseract)
-4. Install dependencies: `pip install -r requirements.txt`.
+5. Install dependencies: `pip install -r requirements.txt`.
-5. Run the Flask server: `python app.py`.
+6. Run the Flask server: `python app.py`.
 ### Usage

 1. Open your web browser and go to [http://localhost:3000](http://localhost:3000) to access the "Allergy Alert" web application.